 Sing with us

 We are always looking for fresh faces so get in touch if you are interested in getting to know more about LVM!
 Rehearsals are every Wednesday 7.15-9.15pm.
-Term and concert dates can be found on our FAQs page.
+Term and concert dates can be found on our upcoming events page.

 We are also available for hire and can perform repertoire suitable for Christmas events and weddings, as well corporate and private functions.
 If you’d like us to sing at your special event or collaborate with you, please send us an email.